Commbocc/sitecore_designs/_layouts/Affixed Nav/README.md

 ## Current Issues

 * No containing element to limit either minimum or maximum width (white)
+* Duplicated Nav: one for desktop, another for mobile (orange)
 * Absolute Positioning (orange, blue)
 * Unresponsive map sizing (green)